lbgraham/hrext09-my-cruddy-app/README.md

 - [ ] Create a simple blockchain to store the previously created poems for consistence
 - [ ] Add API endpoint for obtaining randomly generated poem
 - [√] Add support for mobile devices (But the formatting is blah.
 It does work though)
-- [ ] Post a formatted image og the quote on social media sites
+- [ ] Post a formatted image of the quote on social media sites

 ### Basic Reqs - NOTE: Core feature ideas (except AI text generation) is complete.
 Improvement tasks are listed above
 - [√] Where to store data? (localstorage)